BeyondRealityOfficial/Echoes/README.md

  State of the Game: Early Development, Switched from unity to Unreal Engine due to performance problems

- Install: Just put the Versions folder and the license (optional) in your local games or program files folder and
+ Install: Just go into the Versions folder and choose (porbably the latest) version to play; how?: Each version
-          search for the latest version (everytime it is the highest number) and hit Game_run.bat
+          in the versions folder is a compressed file (.tar, .zip, .rar etc) just extract one of those inside whatever folder you want to have the game in.
+Then you will directly see the Echoes.bat file which starts the game. done

  Note: The development builds (Espacially the very first ones) may not run on your machine due to
        the abscence of the required development libraries!
 Development builds are marked with "dev_"